- a white grape grown esp. in and near Bordeaux, used esp. in making Sauternes

 - a usually dry white wine made from this grape

-- A variety of late-ripening grape, often blended with other grapes to produce a dry white wine.
+- A variety of grape originally grown in France that is often blended with other grapes to make white wine, including the French Sauternes.

-- A white wine produced from this grape.
+- An often dry white wine made from this grape.

 Origin of SemillonFrench from obsolete sémilion from dialectal semilhoun from Old Provençal semilhar to sow from seme seed from Latin sēmen ; see semen .